-- Configuring GNS Server Clusters Review these requirements to configure GNS server clusters. - Configuring GNS Client Clusters To configure a GNS client cluster, check to ensure all of the following requirements are completed. - Creating and Using a GNS Client Data File Generate a GNS client data file and copy the file to the GNS client cluster member node on which you are running the Oracle Grid Infrastructure installation.
+- Requirements for Configuring GNS Server Clusters Review these requirements to configure GNS server clusters. - Requirements for Configuring GNS Client Clusters Review these requirements to configure GNS client clusters. - Creating and Using a GNS Client Data File Generate a GNS client data file and copy the file to the GNS client cluster member node on which you are running the Oracle Grid Infrastructure installation.